Selling online on your own store– Dos and Don’ts for online sellers

 - Provide a fantastic browsing/ shopping experience – Your customers are everywhere – tablets, mobile, and laptop, desktop.
 Make sure that you are too!
 Provide your customers with a seamless shopping experience across channels and one that is consistent with your brand identity.
 All your touch points with the customers should deliver a smooth browsing experience for your customers.

 - Automate Your Processes: In the long term, you cannot excel with excel!
-As a first initiative put in an order management software that manages your orders, inventory and returns seamlessly across your sales channels to facilitate the smooth shopping experience your customers.
+As a first initiative put in an order management software that manages your orders, inventory and returns seamlessly across your sales channels to facilitate the smooth shopping experience of your customers.

 - Give them excellent post-sale experience – Customer support is one of the important areas a lot of online retailers don’t give enough attention to.
 After you make the sale, make sure that your customers can reach out to you for any issues they have, via a responsive customer support service.